 Instructions

-- Make some cuts with the tip of a knife along the border between the lean and fatty parts of the pork.
+- Make several slits along the border between the lean and fatty parts of the pork with the tip of a knife.

-- Pound the pork with a meat tenderizer or similar to make it even in thickness.
-Then, sprinkle salt and black pepper on both sides of the pork.
+- Pound the pork with a meat tenderizer or the back of a knife to even out its thickness.
+Sprinkle salt and pepper on both sides.

-- Crack the egg into a bowl and beat it.
-Prepare three trays and put flour, beaten eggs, and panko breadcrumbs in each one.
+- Crack egg into a bowl and beat it.
+Prepare three containers and place flour, the beaten egg, and panko breadcrumbs in each one separately.

-- Heat oil in a pot to 340°F (170°C).
-If you don't have a thermometer, drop a few panko breadcrumbs into the oil.
-If the panko breadcrumbs immediately float to the surface, that's a sign that the oil is ready.
+- Heat oil in a pot to 340℉ (170℃).
+If you don't have a thermometer, drop a few panko breadcrumbs into the oil to test the temperature.
+When the breadcrumbs float to the surface at a moderate pace (not too quickly and not too slowly), it indicates that the oil is ready.

-- Carefully place each piece of pork into the oil one at a time and flip it when the batter becomes slightly browned, about 1-2 minutes.
-Deep-fry until it's browned all over, and the bubbles floating on the surface become small, about 4 minutes.
-The total deep-frying time should be about 5-6 minutes.
+- Carefully place each piece of pork into the oil one at a time and deep-fry for about 1-2 minutes.
+Then, flip each piece over when the breading becomes slightly browned.
+Continue cooking until they are browned all over and the bubbles floating on the oil surface become smaller, which takes about 3-4 minutes.
+The total deep-frying time should be around 4-6 minutes (depending on the thickness of the pork).

-- Remove the pork from the pot and put on a wire rack or paper towels to drain excess oil.
+- Remove the pork from the pot and place it upright on a wire rack or paper towels to drain excess oil.
+Let it rest for 3-5 minutes to lock in the juices.

 Notes